EvaldasZmitra/ceasium/README.md

 - Python
 - C compiler
-- pkg-config (usually installed by default on all Linux distros, incase of Windows MSYS2 should have it for MACs `brew install pkg-config`).
+- pkg-config (usually installed by default on all Linux distros, in case of Windows MSYS2 should have it for MACs `brew install pkg-config`).

 ## Usage